I am still maintaining a very tight bubble, consistently mindful to come to my next position with a Covid-free standard of Best Practice.

-Every time that I come in from the grocery store, I bleach down every item coming into the house.
-I wash down every item of produce.
+Every time that I came in from the grocery store, I'd bleach down every item.
+I'd wash down every item of produce.

-The grocery bags get put into the garage to de-covid-ify, and the floor where the bags lay gets washed down with bleach.
+The grocery bags were put into the garage to de-covid-ify, and the floor where the bags lay would get washed down with bleach.

-I wash down the car, the household door handles, anywhere that has been in connection to my foray into the outside world.
+I'd wash down the car, the household door handles, anywhere that had been in connection to my foray into the outside world.

 Excessive?
 Hell yes.

 In those early days, when we knew so little, I felt it necessary to always adhere to best practice, in anticipation of being ready to step into an Elder's home ready and able to bring that best practice to my new job.